Laguna1989/obsidian_notes/Learnings/books/Robert C Martin - The Clean Coder.md

 - Providing too much detail can be an invitation to micromanagement
 - You might work better, when you work alone.
 But your team does not work better, when you work alone
-- What you learn in school and what you need on the job are often very different things.
+- What you learn in school and what you need on the job are often very different things